Cover artist: Mario Capaldi

 - A Spell of Trouble (artist Trini Tinturé)

-- Lure of the Lamp (unknown Concrete Surfer artist) – Gypsy Rose story
+- Lure of the Lamp (artist Christine Ellingham) – Gypsy Rose story

 - Tansy of Jubilee Street (artist Ken Houghton)